 November 2024 Price Group

-Food Additives Committee, FAD 08
+Food Additives Sectional Committee, FAD 08

 FOREWORD

-This Indian Standard (Second Revision) was adopted by the Bureau of Indian Standards, after the draft finalized by the Soil Quality and Fertilizers Sectional Committee had been approved by the Food and Agriculture Division Council.
+This Indian Standard (Second Revision) was adopted by the Bureau of Indian Standards, after the draft finalized by the Food Additives Sectional Committee had been approved by the Food and Agriculture Division Council.

 Food additives are added to improve the appearance, flavour, texture or storage properties, etc of the processed foods.
 As certain impurities in these substances have been found to be harmful, it is necessary to have a strict quality control of these food additives.
-A series of standards have, therefore, been prepared to cover purity and-identification of these substances.
+A series of standards have, therefore, been prepared to cover purity and identification of these substances.
 These standards would help in checking purity, which requires to be checked at the stage of manufacture, for it is extremely difficult to detect the impurity once these substances have been added to the processed foods.
 Besides, these standards are intended to guide the indigenous manufacturers in making their product conform to specifications that are accepted by scientists, health authorities and national/ international bodies.

 Lecithin, widely used as anti-oxidant and emulsifier, is permitted under the Food Safety and Standards (Food Products Standards and Food Additives) Regulation, 2011.